 In 1998, a M.A. in Music from F.A.U., and a Teaching Certificate from the Center for Music and Young Children, Princeton, N.J.
 She is in the Honor Roll of the American College of Musician since 1998 and is part of the Guild's Board of Judges.

-Some of her students have attained high prizes in piano competitions and non competitive events in County, State and at National levels.
+Some of her students have attained high prizes in piano competitions and non competitive events.
 She presents the Musicmakers’s Master Class Program and is connected to more than a hundred students and their families.

 "Dear Ms. Jamile,